We offer visceral, cranial, structural and pediatric treatments

 What is osteopathy?

 Osteopathic Manual Practitioners use their hands to provide a gentle and specific application of highly developed touch.
-Some people see them as a combination of a Chiropractor, a Physiotherapist and a Massage Therapist.

 Life is movement

 Where there is restriction of movement, there is discomfort and disease.
 Andrew Taylor Still, the founder of Osteopathy in 1892 used to say “Find it, fix it, leave it alone”.
 With years of practice, the Osteopathic Manual Practitioner possesses a highly developed touch and can feel the slightest movements (around 15 microns) and appreciate the texture of the tissue.

 In practice, after the observation and the palpation of the body, the Osteopathic Manual Practitioner will base the treatment on the following four principles